WMaroney/535_Project/README.md

 ## Description

 This database and website is being developed for a graduate level project for CSC 535 Software Enginnering.
-The database preloaded 4 users and 2 devices.
+The database has been pre-loaded with 4 users and 2 devices.

 ## Where are we in development?